frconor-ebook/meditations/_posts/2025-04-06-chalice-possumus-we-can.md

 This may mean serving the person that we don\'t get on well with, expecting nothing in return.
 Going out of our way.
 Going the extra mile.
 This is all part of charity---treating people well.

-This is the best way of giving our life for others, particularly in a hidden way that is hardly noticed, which enables us to tackle that egoism of ours that can deprive us of joy.
+This is the best way of giving our life for others, particularly in a hidden way that is hardly noticed, which enables us to tackle that egoism of ours which can deprive us of joy.

 Many professions involve direct service.
 Those of a housewife, of salespeople, of teachers, and all honest professions, even though less obvious or directly---they all involve service to a certain extent.

-We shouldn\'t lose our view, this view of the jobs that we do, so that we can be effectively helped to sanctify ourselves through work.
+We shouldn\'t lose this view of the jobs that we do, so that we can be effectively helped to sanctify ourselves through work.

 To serve others requires mortification.
 It means forgetting about ourselves and making sure that the other person is well cared for or is happy with what they\'re receiving.
 And if we try to do all of this in a continuing realization of the presence of God, all this can be very pleasing to Our Lord.

 On occasion, that type of spirit of service may clash with the mentality of those who only think of themselves.
 But because Christ came to serve, we have to make that our goal in all situations, irrespective of what may be happening around us.

-In this way, we are imitating Christ, and in thus serving willingly out of love.
+In this way, we are imitating Christ, and in thus serving willingly, out of love.
 Many human and supernatural virtues are brought into play.

-'This dignity is expressed in readiness to serve, in keeping with the example of Christ who "came not to be served but to serve."
-If in the light of this attitude of Christ, "being a king" is truly possible only by "being a servant", then "being a servant" also demands so much spiritual maturity that it must be described as "being a king"' (Pope St. John Paul II, *Redeemer of Man/Redemptor Hominis*, no. 21).
+'This dignity is expressed in readiness to serve, in keeping with the example of Christ who 'came not to be served but to serve.'
+If in the light of this attitude of Christ, 'being a king' is truly possible only by 'being a servant', then 'being a servant' also demands so much spiritual maturity that it must really be described as 'being a king'" (John Paul II, *Redeemer of Man-Redemptor Hominis*, Point 21).

-If we look at our education and our Christian formation for a moment and think of the purpose of that education and of all of that Christian formation, we have to remember that the purpose of all that education and formation is service because Christ came not to be served but to serve.
+If we look at our education and our Christian formation for a moment and think of the purpose of that education and of all of that Christian formation, we have to remember that the purpose of all that education and formation is service, because Christ came "not to be served but to serve."

 And the service that we give throughout our life can always be improving and can become more effective as we learn how to serve better.

-'To be able to serve others worthily and effectively, we must be able to master ourselves, to be able to possess the virtues that make this mastery possible' (Pope St. John Paul II, *Redeemer of Man/Redemptor Hominis*, no. 21).
+"To be able to serve others worthily and effectively, we must be able to master ourselves, to be able to possess the virtues that make this mastery possible" (*ibid*.).

 He comes back to talking about temperance, which involves control: control of the self, control of our passions, control of our likes and dislikes, what we want and what we don\'t want, what we like and what we don\'t like---so that we can stand on our pride, on our egoism, on our self-love.
 That's what allows us to think of others.

 To serve others can be our greatest joy, even though we might receive nothing in return, or we might receive no remuneration for our service.
 To serve beside Christ and for Christ---that is our greatest joy.
 It is to reign with Him.

-Our Lady, who served her Son and St. Joseph, will help us to give ourselves without measure unstintingly.
+Our Lady, who served her Son and St. Joseph, will help us to give ourselves without measure, unstintingly.
 We see in her life and in the life of St. Joseph how they truly were able to share in the chalice of their Son.

-Those two simple words, "We can!", could well have been on their lips because we see it all the time in their actions.
+Those two simple words "We can!" could well have been on their lips because we see it all the time in their actions.

 *I thank you, my God, for the good resolutions, affections and inspirations that you have communicated to me during this meditation.
 I ask your help to put them into practice.
 My Immaculate Mother, Saint Joseph, my father and lord, my guardian angel, intercede for me.*